-I did separate out ALLi mailings about self-publishing but on my author website I carried non-fiction, fiction and poetry, and when someone signed up to my author mailing list, they got bulletins about my latest poetry book, as well as extracts from my novels and non-fiction news or meditations.
-If they followed my blog or one of my social platforms they would have the same experience– everything arriving at them, as it occurred to me.
+I did separate out ALLi mailings about self-publishing but on my author website I carried non-fiction, fiction and poetry, and when someone signed up to my author mailing list, they got news about the lot.
+If they followed my blog, or one of my social platforms they’d have the same experience– everything arriving at them, as it occurred to me.

-This sort of specific targeting feels so right not just because it opens a clear pathway for those who want to buy particular books, but because it has created far more meaningful conversations (and helped me write more words, but that’s another story).
+This sort of specific targeting feels right not just because it opens a clear pathway for those who want to buy particular books, but because it has created far more meaningful conversations (and helped me write more words, but that’s another story).